ygfalcon/Solsniper-zero/README.md

    ```bash
    ./run.sh --auto
    ```
+Running `scripts/startup.py` handles these steps interactively and forwards any options to `./run.sh --auto`.

    This loads the selected configuration (or the `config.highrisk.toml` preset when none is chosen).
 If there is exactly one keypair in `keypairs/`, `run.sh` uses it automatically.
 Set `AUTO_SELECT_KEYPAIR=1` so the Web UI does the